The relationship between procrastination and personality

 Chronotype affects learning, work performance, sleep quality, and even mental health.

-Main Chronotypes:
+Main chronotypes:

-1. Lark (early riser):
+1. Lark (early bird):

-2. Owl (late riser):
+2. Owl (late sleeper):

 3. Mixed type: